dieguezguille/react-webgl-demo/README.md

 # Introduction

 This project was made just for demo/learning purposes.
-You can fork it, edit the code, I'm even open to suggestions and PR's!
+You can fork it, edit, share it!
 Hope it turns useful for beginners like me.

 ## How to run